xsf0105/react-ssr/README.md

 $ npm start
 ```

-You should see a new browser tap opening and a title of "Hello World" in http://127.0.0.1:8080.
+You should see a new browser tap opening and a page of "index.html" in http://127.0.0.1:8080.

 From there, you start to develop your own code in the `app` directory.
 When you finish coding, use `npm run build` or `npm run deploy` to build the static files.